-NATIONAL GUIDE TO THE NRA PISTOL RULES
+SSAA NATIONAL GUIDE TO THE NRA PISTOL RULES

-This SSAA Target Pistol National Guide to the NRA Pistol Rules is a precis written to assist members' understanding and knowledge of the Rules of the Competitions.
-On matters where this Guide is silent, refer to the current edition of the NRA Pistol Rules.
+This SSAA guide to the NRA Pistol Rules is a precis written to assist members understanding and knowledge of the rules of the competitions.
+On matters where this guide is silent refer to the current edition of the NRA Pistol Rules.